un-pany/v3-admin-vite/README.md

 ## Notifications

-> [!NOTE]
-> Powered by love!
-All source code is free and open-source.
-If you find it helpful, feel free to give a star to support!

 > [!IMPORTANT]
-> Welcome to experience the brand-new version 5.0, currently in the beta stage.
-It will be a masterpiece!
+> Welcome to experience the brand-new version 5.0, a masterpiece crafted with great care!
+If it helps you, feel free to give a Star to show your support.

 > [!WARNING]
 > Version 4.x will no longer be maintained unless there are critical bugs!
 [Click to switch to the 4.x branch](https://github.com/un-pany/v3-admin-vite/tree/4.x)